Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 the BERT model is a machine learning model that will map every tweet to a 768-dimensional vector.
 This vector can be seen as an abstract representation of the meaning of the tweet.
 In particular, two semantically similar tweets should be represented by two vectors that are close to each other.
-In other words, the BERT model automatically extracts the mening of the tweets.
+In other words, the BERT model automatically extracts the meaning of the tweets.
 Extracting the meaning of the tweets is great, but we still need to perform the classification of these tweets.
-To do so I add, on top of the BERT model, two dense layers.
+To do so, I add, on top of the BERT model, two dense layers.

 The BERT model has been pretrained by researchers with a ton of data.
 This means that I only need to train the two dense layers
 I add on top.
-This can be done with much less data.
-You can fing the pretrained BERT model [here](https://tfhub.dev/tensorflow/bert_en_uncased_L-12_H-768_A-12/).
+This can be done with much fewer data.
+You can find the pretrained BERT model [here](https://tfhub.dev/tensorflow/bert_en_uncased_L-12_H-768_A-12/).

 ```python